vgm5/Night_Of_100_Frights_ap_world/docs/en_no100f.md

 ## What items and locations get shuffled?

 Upgrades like the Springs/Umbrella as well as Gum and Soap Ammo upgrades will always be shuffled.
-Optionally you can also shuffle keys(WIP) and scooby snacks(unimplemented).
+Optionally you can also shuffle Monster Tokens, Keys(WIP) and Scooby Snack Pickups(WIP).

 ## What is the goal of Scooby Doo: Night of 100 Frights?